learninglab-dev/the-resources/data/work/audiopeaks.md

 Potential process:
 1. extract the audio file from the video file
-2. get the stats for the audio file
+2. get the stats for the audio file (with timestamps)
 3. isolate the moments with maximum amplitude (or close to it?)
 	- we'll need to write a new command line program for this
 4. store those seconds & trim the video file using those seconds